openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * `credential_endpoint`: REQUIRED.
 URL of the OP's Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.

+One of the following parameters MUST be used to communicates the specifics of the credential that the issuer supports issuance of:
-* `credentials_supported`: REQUIRED.
+* `credentials_supported`: CONDITIONAL.
 A JSON object containing a list of key value pairs, where the key is a string serving as an abstract identifier of the credential.
 This identifier is RECOMMENDED to be collision resistant - it can be globally unique, but does not have to be when naming conflicts are unlikely to arise in a given use case.
-The value MAY be a JSON object or a URL of a page that contains a JSON object.
+The value is a JSON object.
 The JSON object MUST conform to the structure of the (#credential-metadata-object).
-It communicates the specifics of the credential that the issuer supports issuance of.
+MUST be present when `credentials_supported_uri` is not present.
+* `credentials_supported_uri`: CONDITIONAL.
+Used to the retrieve the `credentials_supported` object from the resource at the specified URL, rather than being passed by value.
+MUST be present when `credentials_supported` is not present.

+* `credential_issuer`: OPTIONAL.
+A JSON object containing display properties for the credential issuer.
+  * `display`: OPTIONAL.
+An array of objects, where each object contains display properties of a credential issuer for a certain language.
+Below is a non-exhaustive list of valid parameters that MAY be included:
+    * `name`: OPTIONAL.
+String value of a display name for the credential issuer.
+    * `locale`: OPTIONAL.
+String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
+There MUST be only one object with the same language identifier

 ### Credential Metadata Object {#credential-metadata-object}

 This section defines the structure of the object that appears as the value to the keys inside the object defined for the `credentials_supported` metadata element.

 * `display`: OPTIONAL.
-An array of objects containing information how to display a certain credential in a wallet in each language.
+An array of objects, where each object contains display properties of a certain credential for a certain language.
 The following is a non-exhaustive list of parameters that MAY be included.
 Note that the display name of the credential is obtained from `display.name` and individual claim names from `claims.display.name` values.
   * `name`: REQUIRED.
 String value of a display name for the credential.
   * `locale`: OPTIONAL.
-String value that identifies language of this diplay object represented as language tag values defined in BCP47 [@!RFC5646].
-Multiple `diplay` objects may be included for separate languages.
+String value that identifies language of this display object represented as language tag values defined in BCP47 [@!RFC5646].
+Multiple `display` objects may be included for separate languages.
 There MUST be only one object with the same language identifier.
-  * `credential_issuer`: OPTIONAL.
-String value of a display name for the credential issuer.
   * `logo`: OPTIONAL.
 A JSON object with information about the logo of the credential issuer with a following non-exhaustive list of parameters that MAY be included:
     * `url`: OPTIONAL.
 URL where the wallet can obtain a logo of the credential issuer.
     * `alt_text`: OPTIONAL.
 String value of an alternative text of a logo image.